mycordaapp/tasks/docs/tasks.md

 * conform to the rules
   in [Really Simple Serializer](https://github.com/mycordaapp/really-simple-serialization/blob/master/README.md)

+## Blocking Tasks

+The most basic form is a `BlockingTask`.
 A simple example is below:

 ```kotlin
 class CalcSquareTask : BaseBlockingTask<Int, Int>() {